nyumathclinic/latex-gotham/README.md

 * `xcolor-nyu22` is a package (extending `xcolor`) which provides names for the colors in the official 2022 brand pallette.

-* `xcolor-nyu` provides color names for the pre-2022 palette.
-These colors are officially deprecated.

 * `nyu22fonts` is a LaTeX package which chooses fonts consistent with the brand.

 * `logos` provides image files for many NYU school logos.